kimbilaontoast/kimbilaontoast.github.io/_posts/2025-07-13-communion.md

 Monk life is pretty simple, there's not a lot to it really.
 I'll tell you what I do each day, but also the way in which I try do to it, which is more important.

-Each day I attempt tp wake up at 4am at the latest.
+Each day I attempt to wake up at 4am at the latest.
 This is a hit an miss affair, but I am getting better at it.
 I'm not exactly a morning person, so waking up in general can be a fairly monumental affair.
 If I do this part well, the rest of the day tends to flow well, so I try and get the waking up thing right.

 When I wake up, I have been told that I am meant to flood my eyes with light, as this will help the circadian rhythms kick in and let my body know that's sleepy time is over and it's time to start the day.
 So I do this.